ModiaSim/ModiaBase.jl/docs/src/index.md

 - Included DAE-Mode in solution of linear equation system (if DAE integrator is used and all unknowns of a linear equation system are part of the DAE states, solve the linear equation system during continuous integration via DAE solver (= usually large simulation speed-up, for larger linear equation systems)

+- Improved code generation of linear equation systems lead to more efficient solution of linear equation systems.

 Bug fixes

 - Do no longer expand the unit macro in the AST, such as `u"N"`, because otherwise `logCode=true` results in wrong code